Olesia-Mariia/urlshortener-fcc-project/README.md

 # URL Shortener Microservice

-This is the boilerplate code for the URL Shortener Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/url-shortener-microservice.
+This is the URL Shortener Microservice project for Free Code Camp's "Back End Development and APIs Certification".
+The task itself and its requirements can be found at https://www.freecodecamp.org/learn/back-end-development-and-apis/back-end-development-and-apis-projects/url-shortener-microservice.